United States military and prostitution in South Korea: U.S. military government rule in South Korea 1945-1948

-Post Korean War
+Post Korean war

-The aftermath of the Korean War resulted in extreme poverty and chaos.
+The aftermath of the Korean war resulted in extreme poverty and chaos.
 This produced a large influx in prostitutes as women resorted to sex work in order to support themselves and their family members.
 Prostitution became a regular and enduring feature of military camptowns.

 Estimates for the number of Korean prostitutes below are variously based on figures from articles of independent writers, venereal disease examinations, and government statistics.

-In 1953, the total number of prostitutes throughout the population in South Korean was 350,000 according to one government report.
+In 1953, the total number of prostitutes throughout the population in South Korea was 350,000 according to one government report.
 However, according to statistics from the Korean government, the total number of prostitutes in South Korea was 17,349 in 1953.
-According to the research by professor Lee Young-hoon, an economic professor at Seoul National University, into the number of examinations for venereal disease, estimated the total number of Korean prostitutes was between 26,000 to 39,000 for American soldiers from 1955 to 1966.
+According to the research by professor Lee Young-hoon, an economics professor at Seoul National University, into the number of examinations for venereal disease, he estimated the total number of Korean prostitutes was between 26,000 and 39,000 for American soldiers from 1955 to 1966.
 Surveys carried out during the 1950s and 1960s suggest that 60% of these prostitutes worked near U.S. military camps, but although these prostitutes worked near U.S. military camps, many of them served only Korean men.
-A 1984 report suggested that the number of prostitutes around US bases had dropped to less than a third of the total number of prostitutes in the country.
+A 1984 report suggested that the number of prostitutes around U.S. bases had dropped to less than a third of the total number of prostitutes in the country.

-The average age of Korean prostitute for American soldier is 27 years old while for Korean soldiers is 21 years old.
+The average age of Korean prostitute for American soldiers is 27 years old while for Korean soldiers it is 21 years old.
 The average Korean prostitutes work for several years, others work 5 to 10 years.
 The average Korean prostitute length of service is 2.5 years for Korean soldiers while for American soldiers the average length is 3 years.
-The average number of instances of sexual intercourse per day was 1.7 times with the US military, which was significantly less than those for Koreans (5.51 times).
-However, the average monthly income per Korean prostitute was 11,423 won with U.S military, more than three times that with Koreans (3,455 won).
+The average number of instances of sexual intercourse per day was 1.7 times with the U.S. military, which was significantly less than those for Koreans (5.51 times).
+However, the average monthly income per Korean prostitute was 11,423 won with U.S. military, more than three times that with Koreans (3,455 won).
 At the time, the average monthly wage for manufacturing workers was 3,800 won for males, and about 2,500 won for females.

-An estimate from a writer claimed the number of prostitutes was probably proportional to the number of U.S soldiers.
+An estimate from a writer claimed the number of prostitutes was probably proportional to the number of U.S. soldiers.
 The number of U.S. soldiers stationed in Korea stood at 326,863 in 1953; 225,590 in 1954; 75,328 in 1955; 55,864 in 1960; 45,000 in the 1970s and 42,000 in the 1980s.
 Many of the Korean prostitutes that worked in 1953 would leave within a year, while others continued to work for several more years.
-As the number of U.S soldiers decreased after 1953 so did the number of Korean prostitutes.
+As the number of U.S. soldiers decreased after 1953, so did the number of Korean prostitutes.